sebastian2696/SimpleScalarUbuntu/README.md

 • The SimpleSim Simulator is located: ../build/simplesim-3.0/

-• To test the simulator in the simplesim-3.0 directory: ./sim-safe tests-alpha/bin/test-math
+• To test the simulator in the simplesim-3.0 directory: ./sim-safe tests-alpha/bin/test-math or ./sim-safe tests-pisa/bin.little/test-math